 - Neonatal care - the safety limits for oxygen saturations are higher and narrower (95-97%) compared to those for adults.
 Pulse oximetry is not yet a standard of care in the screening of neonates for asymptomatic congenital heart disease but may become so.
 A UK pilot concluded that many babies found to have a low oximetry reading were either normal or had a non-cardiac cause for their low oxygen level.
 Further evaluation is required.

-- Intrapartum fetal monitoring - there has been some interest in the use of fetal pulse oximetry in combination with routine cardiotocography (CTG) monitoring, although its use does not reduce the operative delivery rate.
+- Intrapartum fetal monitoring - the use of fetal pulse oximetry in combination with routine cardiotocography (CTG) monitoring has been studied and found not to reduce the operative delivery rate.

 Pulse oximeters are now used routinely in critical care, anaesthesiology, and A&E departments, and are often found in ambulances.
 They are an increasingly common part of a GP's kit.
 Pulse oximetry's role in primary care may include: